sony/esstra/README.md

 ### Accessing the Metadata

-To access the embedded metadata, use the script `esstra.py`.
-The first argument of this script is a *command*, and the second or subsequent arguments are the
+To access the embedded metadata, use the script `esstra`.
+The first argument of this script is a *command*, and the second or subsequent arguments are the arguments of the *command*.

 The command `show` outputs metadata in binary files in YAML format to the standard output.
 A command line: